Managing Default Contagion in Inhomogeneous Financial Networks: Introduction

-There are various possible approaches to building a network model for the financial system.
+There are various possible approaches to design an adequate network model for the financial system.
 The most direct one is to work with the concrete observed structure of the financial network of interest.
 This is the approach used in \cite{Eisenberg2001} and its extensions.
 Similarly, \cite{Capponi2016} develops matrix majorization tools that allow to compare financial systems with different liability concentration in terms of the systemic loss generated.
 Financial networks also experience some change over time, however, and to make statements about the resilience of possible scenarios of the financial system in future it might not be advisable to simply consider today's observed network.
-In \cite{Chong2016} for example, the authors develop a structural default model and use a Bayesian network approach to derive formulas for the joint default and survival probability that can be computed explicitly.
+In \cite{Chong2016} for example, the authors develop a structural default model and use a Bayesian network approach to derive formulas for the joint default and survival probability.
 Although not directly related to a default cascade, another structural stochastic model that describes interbank lending was proposed in \cite{Fouque2013b} and modified/extended in \cite{Carmona2014,Kley2014}.